 Another day, another state and this time it's Montana!

-Roughstock is the first legal distillery in Montana since Prohibition, and the first to be making whiskey in the state for over 100 years.
+Roughstock was the first legal distillery in Montana since Prohibition, and the first to be making whiskey in the state for over 100 years.
 Since this review first appeared, the distillery has sadly closed.

 Roughstock Montana Bourbon is a blend of four different whiskies with varying corn, wheat, rye and malt contents, bottled at a very reasonable 45% ABV.